What kinds of clients do you take?

 McGinnis Behavioral does not offer such letters.

-Do you Offer Neuropsychological or comprehensive psychological evaluations?
+Do you Offer comprehensive psychological or neuropsychological evaluations?

-Our focus is not on testing per se but on overall case conceptualization and ultimately effective, efficient, and durable treatment, and sometimes limited testing is called for to achieve that.
+McGinnis Behavioral is focused not on testing but on overall case conceptualization and ultimately effective, efficient, and durable treatment, and we’ve generally found success to not require the time and expense of psychological testing.

 Do you blame parents for their children's misbehavior?